IFB-ElixirFr/katacoda-scenarios/ifb-unix/session02/step-Absolute_paths.md

 tree -d -L 2 /shared
 ```

-These directories where created to store genome files of different species.
+These directories were created to store genome files of different species.

-From the previous command, we can construct a path from the root `/` to the `homo_sapiens` directory.
+From the previous command we deduce the  path from the root `/` to the `homo_sapiens` directory.
 This path is:

 ```bash
 /shared/bank/homo_sapiens